sampaiodias/unity-clean-code/README.md

 This guide will not cover everything there is to learn about clean code for Unity, but only the most important bits in a concise manner.
 If you want to learn more, I personally suggest reading the [C# programming guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) when in doubt about a specific C# feature, and/or the book "*Clean Code: A Handbook of Agile Software Craftsmanship*" by Robert C. Martin for a broader understanding of the topic.

+*Disclaimer: One of the most covered topics in this guide is naming conventions for C#.
+Keep in mind, however, that naming conventions are often tweaked **on purpose** by organizations for various reasons (Unity and Microsoft included).
+If you have a good reason to not follow them, do it!
+Just remember that if a project is using a different style convention, use it on the entire project.*

 - [The Basics](#the-basics)
 - [Identation](#identation)
 - [Variables](#variables)